This challenging route over the mighty Tararua Ranges connects the Manawatu Cycleway at Palmerston North with Route 52 at Alfredton in the Wairarapa.

 While it’s still possible to complete this journey across the ranges, the closure of the nearby Manawatu Gorge has forced heavy traffic on to this route, and made a 10km section too dangerous for cyclists.
 You’ll need to bridge that gap by using the local taxi service (or by finding a friendly local with a bike rack or ute).

-The only safe option for cyclists is to get shuttled the 20 or so kilometres from Palmerston North (or Summerhill Shopping Centre at Aokautere, on the city fringe) up to the corner of Pahiatua Road and Balance Valley Road.
+It is recommended that cyclists get shuttled the 20 or so kilometres from Palmerston North (or Summerhill Shopping Centre at Aokautere, on the city fringe) up to the corner of Pahiatua-Aokautere Road and Balance Valley Road.
 (Contact Taxis Palmerston North regarding a bike shuttle service.)

-From the Balance Valley Road junction, ride 100 metres along Balance Valley Road and right onto Tararua Road, which is a quiet gravel road leading towards Pahiatua.
+From the Balance Valley Road junction, ride 100 metres along Balance Valley Road and right onto Tararua Road, right onto Balance Road and left onto Pahiatua-Mangahao Road, which takes you into the centre of Pahiatua.

-From the southern end of Pahiatua, take Tiraumea Road southwest.
-Tiraumea Road becomes the Mangaone Valley Road.
-About 17km from Pahiatua, turn left onto Pa Valley Road.
-Follow Pa Valley Road for 10km to Route 52.
-Cycle south for 2km to Alfredton.
+From the southern end of Pahiatua, take Tiraumea Road southeast.
+Tiraumea Road becomes Kaitawa Road, then Mangaone Valley Road.
+About 19km from Pahiatua, turn left onto Pa Valley Road.
+Follow Pa Valley Road for 10km to reach Route 52, which connects Waipukarau and Masterton.
+Cycle south for 2km to Alfredton which has a campground, public toilets and water available.

 A helpful source of information about this ride, and other Heartland Rides, is Classic New Zealand Cycle Trails by the Kennett Brothers.